MakeSchool-Tutorials/Makestagram-Swift-V3/P8-Handling-New-Users/content.md

 # Changing the Root View Controller

-After creating a new user in our view controller, we want to let the user into the main flow of the app.
+After creating a new user in our `CreateUsernameViewController`, we want to let the user into the main storyboard of the app.
 To do that we need to change the current window's root view controller.
-Just as we initially set the root view controller in the app delegate to the intial view controller of the login storyboard, after the user has logged in, we need to change it back to the main storyboard.
+Just as we initially set the root view controller in the `AppDelegate` to the intial view controller of the login storyboard, after the user has logged in, we need to change it back to the main storyboard.

 Add the following code below: